CloudM Migrate utilises Modern Authentication to authenticate with Microsoft 365 source and destination platforms.

-Using modern authentication for Office 365, CloudM Migrate can connect to your Azure AD account using a certificate instead of a password.
+Using Modern Authentication for Microsoft 365, CloudM Migrate can connect to your Azure AD account using a certificate instead of a password.
 The certificate will only have access to the required permissions to perform migrations.
-Modern authentication will soon be a requirement from Microsoft.
+Modern Authentication will soon be a requirement from Microsoft.

 Authenticating CloudM Migrate

-In order to grant CloudM Migrate permissions to your Office 365 environment, you need to register an application into Azure AD.
+In order to grant CloudM Migrate permissions to your Microsoft 365 environment, you need to register an application into Azure AD.
 This can be automated by CloudM Migrate.

-Download our powershell script here.
-Ensure you open powershell as Administrator in windows (for example press the windows key and type powershell, then choose the Run as Administrator option).
+Download our powershell script here (right click and save link as) Ensure you open powershell as Administrator in windows (for example press the windows key and type powershell, then choose the Run as Administrator option).

 After logging in, the script will generate the application in Azure AD and create certificate files in the same directory as the powershell script.
 The script will output the fields you will need to enter into your migration configuration.
 Copy the values for these fields into CloudM Migrate and click the Next button to test your connection.